MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Classifiers

-Nouns in Exwachil cannot be quantified with numerals by themselves; they must be accompanied by a classifier when occurring with numerals.
-While classifiers are used to quantify nouns in this way, they occur without numerals in some constructions.
+Nearly all nouns in Exwachil cannot be directly quantified with numerals; they must be accompanied by a classifier when they cooccur.
+While the prototypical use of these classifiers is to quantify nouns in this way, they occur without numerals in some constructions.

 #### A.B.C.
 List of classifiers

-Exwachil has _??_ (?) (currently 12) classifiers, which are summarized in Table _X_ (?) below.
+Exwachil has (?) (currently 7) classifiers, which are summarized in Table (?) below.

 | Classifier | Gloss     | Principal uses |
 | ---------- | :-------- | :------------- |